The Persian variety spoken in Afghanistan, sharing deep roots with Farsi while carrying its own vocabulary and pronunciation.

 What language is Farsi?

-Farsi is a dialect of Persian.
+Farsi is a dialect of the Persian language.

 Where is Farsi spoken?